Integrative Psychiatry

 Takeaway

-Integrative psychiatry takes a holistic approach to mental health treatment.
+Integrative psychiatry takes a holistic approach to mental health care and treatment.
 With an integrative psychiatrist, you may receive care focused on multiple areas of health instead of only symptoms or diagnoses.
 If you want to learn more about mental health treatments available to you, consider reaching out to a provider online or in your area to get started.

 Finding mental health support can be challenging